ayeedun/AutoFortiDownload/README.md

-This script will automatically download the latest version of Forticlient.
+This script will automatically download the all available downloads from https://filestore.fortinet.com/forticlient/